Visible phone numbers and whether matching tel: links appear in public HTML

 Start with the homepage, contact page, service pages, location pages, campaign pages, and profiles where visitors decide whether to call.

-What the paid report adds
+What the Fix Packet adds

 What this page helps you decide